-The Quality Assurance team takes care of the testing and tries to fix the bugs of running the application.
+The Quality Assurance team takes care of the testing and tries to fix the bugs in running the application.

-Integration mostly works on the previously deployed application , here new functionally introduced in the application and testing also takes place.
+Integration mostly works on the previously deployed application.
+Here, new functionality is introduced in the application, and testing also takes place.
 A continuous and iterative process of testing takes place with the integration stage.

-In this stage deployment of the project or application take place, the deployment process is one of the main benefits DevOps provides us.
-During the deployment of new functionality, in our application, there should be no distortion in the live traffic.
+In this stage, deployment of the project or application takes place.
+The deployment process is one of the main benefits DevOps provides us.
+During the deployment of new functionality in our application, there should be no distortion in the live traffic.

-In this stage, the operation team continuously keeps the monitor on the deployed product and takes care of any new bug that could not be fixed during testing.
+In this stage, the operation team continuously monitors the deployed product and takes care of any new bug that could not be fixed during testing.